seancorc/NASDAQLite/INSTALL.md

 Make start will compile the main.ml into main.byte and run it, opening up the text based user interface.

+If you are getting odd errors, Note: Make server attempts to create a directory named ‘data’ with files to store and get data, so make sure you don’t have a malformatted ‘data’ directory in the NASDAQLite directory.

 Using the text based user interface:

 Enter "login" or "signup" in order to register and use an account.

-Once signed in, you can place an order by typing in the prompted format: ordertype, ticker, order size, price (price is not needed for market orders)
+Once signed in, you can place an order by typing the prompted format: ordertype, ticker, order size, price (price is not needed for market orders)

-**The available tickers for orders are: AAPL, MSFT, AMZN, ROKU, GOOG
+Note: Initially, the available tickers/assets for orders are: AAPL, MSFT, AMZN, ROKU, GOOG

 Ex.